pkruga/Movies_Project/README.md

 **Influence of Ratings on Gross Earnings**:
 The correlation coefficient between average ratings and gross earnings is approximately 0.21, indicating a weak to moderate positive correlation.
 This suggests that while there is some relationship between movie ratings and gross earnings, it is not very strong.
 Other factors beyond ratings also contribute to a movie's financial success.
+From our box plot it is important to note as it indicates audiences and critics have a tendency to rate movies within our IQR range but will often score movies below that range as opposed to above it.

 **Effect of Release Dates on Gross Earnings**:
 There is a statistically significant difference in gross earnings among movies released in different months.